Multi-sensory Impairment

 The Policy Statement Pupil Level Annual School Census Definitions (PLASC) published by the DfES (2005), states that:

-[Pupils with multi-sensory impairment] have a combination of visual and hearing difficulties.
+[Pupils with multi-sensory impairment] have a combination of vision and hearing difficulties.
 They are sometimes referred to as deafblind but may have some residual sight and or hearing.
 Many also have additional disabilities but their complex needs mean that it may be difficult to ascertain their intellectual abilities

 A unilateral (or one sided) loss has significant implications for CYP with MSI (i.e. they are unable to rely on the other distance sense to compensate for/support access to information as would be the case for a child with a single sensory impairment).